romantomjak/skilled-hammer/README.md

 All incoming requests are validated according to [GitHub's Webhook guidelines](https://developer.github.com/webhooks/#payloads).

-## Why would I use this?
+## Why?

+I got sick of logging into the server, pulling code and running any additional commands thereafter.

+## How?

-I don't know mate.
-I use it for automated deployments when I push my code to GitHub.
-Github then calls the URL where `Skilled Hammer` is listening on and it then takes care of pulling latest changes and running any additional commands like compiling sass, applying database migrations, copying static files or restarting services.
+When code is pushed to GitHub, GitHub then calls the URL where `Skilled Hammer` is listening on, which then takes care of pulling latest changes and running any additional commands like compiling sass, applying database migrations, copying static files or restarting services.

 ## How do I add a Webhook?